bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 At some point when the project will be big enough (think: Prometheus), there will be many parties that want to influence it, because there is money there.

 Organizations like [Apache.org](https://www.apache.org/), [the Linux Foundation](https://www.linuxfoundation.org/) and [the Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) help to maintain independence in terms of decision making.
-They help with operational functions like swag, organizing conferences and meetups, 3rd party paid resources (e.g. cloud resources for testing), security audits and more.
+They also help with operational functions like organizing conferences and meetups, 3rd party paid resources (e.g. cloud resources for testing), swag, security audits and more.
 We donated [Thanos to the CNCF](https://improbable.io/blog/improbable-donates-thanos-to-cloud-native-computing-foundation) and we are very happy with that decision.

 ### Stay organized